You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Cons:

-UI is visually attractive and generally effective, but not as customizable as it could be.
+UI is visually attractive and generally practical but not as customizable as possible.
 Reporting data is served on Zoho servers, so you can't access your data outside of the app.

 Pricing:

-Free CRM version is good for 2 users
+• The free CRM version is suitable for two users

-Basic plan is $24 per month billed annually
+• The basic plan is $24 per month, billed annually

-Standard plan is $48 per month billed annually
+• The standard plan is $48 per month, billed annually

-Premium plan is $115 per month billed annually
+• The premium plan is $115 per month, billed annually

 4. Zendesk Explore (Great CRM analytics tool for customer support)